BzGEO/GEE_resources/gee_cloud_project_registration.md

 2. I also **highly recommend** that you use the [Google Chrome browser](https://www.google.com/chrome/) for the registration process and for GEE use.

 ## Notes
 Ujaval Gandhi of [SpatialThoughts](https://spatialthoughts.com) has *also* published instructions for how to register a Google Cloud project for use with GEE: https://courses.spatialthoughts.com/gee-sign-up.html.
 This guide should be complementary to those instructions.
+It should also be noted that Google also updated their Google Cloud project registration procedure in June 2025, so the following should be current to that last update.

 ## Workflow (suggested)